 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-DIPG arises from glial cells, which make up the supportive tissue of the brain.
-It is a diffuse tumor, meaning that the tumor is not well-contained.
+DIPG grows from glial cells.
+These cells make up the supportive tissue of the brain.
+DIPG is a diffuse tumor.
+This means it is not well-defined or contained.
 The tumor extends finger-like projections into healthy tissue.

-More rarely symptoms may include:
+Less common symptoms may include:

 Doctors look for key features of the tumor on the MRI to diagnose DIPG:

 About 10–20% of pediatric brain tumors are found in the brainstem.
 When a tumor develops in the brainstem, it is usually DIPG.
 But about 20% of brainstem tumors are low-grade astrocytomas.
 These are not considered DIPG.

 Doctors sometimes use a biopsy to diagnose DIPG.
 In the past, a biopsy was not usually used.
 Reasons for not doing a biopsy include: